jeremyneveu/m2-npac-grac/chapters/en/00_introduction.md

 The tensor $g_{\mu\nu}$ describes the geometry of space-time in the new coordinate system $x^\mu$ and replaces the Cartesian metric $\eta_{\mu\nu}$.
 It is the fundamental object of General Relativity, as it allows us to describe distances traveled in a non-Euclidean (curved) space-time.

-:::{note} The metric tensor in simple cases
+:::{tip} The metric tensor in simple cases

 * Let be a 2D Euclidean space of metric $\eta_{\alpha\beta} = \text{diag}(1, 1)$ of coordinates $\vec X=(x,y)$.
 Rotate space by an angle $\theta$, passing through coordinates $\vec X'=(x',y')$ by :
 \begin{equation*}